zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/blogs/adding-blog-entries.md

 ### Organizing Blog Entries with Tags and Related Assets

+Adding Tags and relating other assets to the blog entry can help users better find content on your site.

+To add tags:

 1. Expand the _Categorization_ section.
 1. Click the _Select_ button to select an existing tag.
 Alternately, create a new tag by entering the tag name in the _Tags_ field and clicking _Add_.
 See [the documentation on tags](https://help.liferay.com/hc/articles/360028820472-Tagging-Content) for more information.

-Blog entries can be linked to other existing assets in DXP.
+To add an asset relation:

-1. To select an existing asset in the portal (e.g., a media file, blog post, etc.) to relate to your thread, expand the _Related Assets_ section and use the _Select_ button to select that asset.
+1. Expand the _Related Assets_ section and use the _Select_ button to select the desired asset to link.

 ### Configuring How the Entry is Displayed